Flooding risk is increasing

 Flood insurance is mandatory if the structure is in the high flood risk area.
 It is not mandatory if just unimproved land is in the high flood risk area, however, a lender may have a policy of requiring flood insurance.

-My bank is requiring that I purchase flood insurance, but don't believe my structure is in a floodplain.
-How do I appeal this decision?
+- My bank is requiring that I purchase flood insurance, but don't believe my structure is in a floodplain.
+How do I request a change in the FEMA flood zone?

-A lending institution must require that flood insurance be purchased as a condition of any federally insured loan when a building is mapped in the 100 - year floodplain.
-The property owner may file a Letter of Map Amendment (LOMA) with FEMA to appeal a determination.
-Your local community can help guide you through this process.
+A lending institution must require that flood insurance be purchased as a condition of any federally backed loan when a building is mapped in the Special Flood Hazard Area (also known as 100 - year floodplain).
+If there are more accurate elevation data that show you building (or property) is above the Base Flood Elevation (or 100-year elevation), the property owner may submit a Letter of Map Amendment (LOMA) application with that elevation data to FEMA and request to have the flood zone determination corrected to the lower risk zone, i.e., corrected to Zone X (or Zone B/C on older paper maps).
+Your local community often can help guide you through this process.

 What is my risk?
 Should I get flood insurance?